steqeq/0000/docs/contribute/contributing.md

 ## Editing and adding to the documentation

-The ROCm documentation is written in [reStructuredText (rst)](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html) and [Github-flavoured Markdown](https://github.github.com/gfm/), and follows the [Google developer documentation style guide](https://developers.google.com/style/highlights). reStructuredText is preferred when adding content to the documentation.
+ROCm documentation follows the [Google developer documentation style guide](https://developers.google.com/style/highlights).

+Most topics in the ROCm documentation are written in [reStructuredText (rst)](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html), with some topics written in Markdown.
+Only use reStructuredText when adding new topics.
+Only use Markdown if the topic you are editing is already in Markdown.

 To edit or add to the documentation: